Mistakes are not a failure. It’s a learning tool.

 Patience is a learnable skill, and you must own it to become a profitable trader.

-Lack of patience gives birth to a trading mistake.
+A lack of patience gives birth to a trading mistake.

 The impatience further leads your mind to close a winning trade quicker.